airavata-courses/satyamsah/assignment2/README.md

 Note (not an execution step): Other way to login is `sudo docker exec -it mysql-container bash` and  `mysql -u root -p`

+Note : exit the mysql console.
+It will run in the background

 ### RMQ Intallation :
 There is a modificaion in my use-case.
 I am having 2 RMQ instances.
 First,Native RMQ is running on a remote server(Server-2)(As per class use-case).
 I have completed this use-case.
 But here , I need to hardcode the ipaddress or hostname of my microservice code or microservie container.